Project Catalog

 Friends of the Issaquah Salmon Hatchery (FISH)

 Welcome to the Friends of the Issaquah Salmon Hatchery (FISH) project page!
 As of March 4, 2026, we are still working to migrate volunteer operations to the new Washington Department of Fish and Wildlife (WDFW) VolunteerMatters system.
 If you are a new volunteer, you can get started by learning more about our volunteer activities and complete FISH registration at https://www.issaquahfish.org/volunteer/.
-Please do not add yourself to a project position, sign up for a shift, or log hours.
+You may now add yourself to a project position, sign up for a shift, or log hours.
 Thank you for your patience and understanding.

 ModerateLow-impactVery highOutreach & EducationYouth 14-17 ApprovedNorth Puget Sound - Region 4Hatchery